 To design a multimodal sensor node (Figure 6), the processing unit of the sensor node should have the capability to interface multiple sensors.
 A reconfigurable interface, Multimodal Sensor Support Interface (MSSI), was designed as an interface between multiple sensors and the processing unit of the sensor node.
-Single row 30 position Flexible Printed Circuit (FPC) connectors and FPC jumper cables are used as an external interface between MSSI and the processing unit, and two row 10 position board-to-board connectors are used as an external interface of MEMS sensors (Figure 7).
+Single row 30 position Flexible Printed Circuit (FPC) connectors and FPC jumper cables are used as an external interface between MSSI and the processing unit, and two row 10 position board-to-board connectors are used as an external interface that mates with the external interface of MEMS sensors (Figure 7).